samadhicsec/threatware-docs/docs/source/create/components.md

 :::

 ::::{admonition} FAQ
+Q: What exactly does 'delegated' mean for authentication?
+:   *Delegated* means that the Component relies on another component to:
+    - validate the authentication credential supplied (e.g. validate JWT signature), or
+    - map the authentication credential to a specific Identity (e.g. username/password to account ID, lookup a session token etc.).

 Q: Should I add a row for an 'Anonymous' caller, for requests made before they login?
 :   You should only capture "Anonymous" callers to a Component if the Component is designed to take anonymous traffic (and we do not count the initial anonymous request for a user to login, that is just assumed).
 So a website Component that is publicly browsable could have a row for an "Anonymous" Identity.
 However, the same website that forces a user to immediately login wouldn't have an "Anonymous" row.
 It is better to just capture Identities that the Component is expecting to deal with.
 Otherwise every Component would have to have an "Anonymous" Identity row because every Component that can receive network traffic could in-theory recieve an anonymous request, but since it's always true it's just noise in the threat model document.